slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Want to get ahead in life?
 Start genuinely rooting for others to succeed.
 It’s as simple as that."
 -- Sahil Bloom*

-> *"Sucess is a lousy teacher.
+> *"Success is a lousy teacher.
 It seduces smart people into thinking they can’t lose."
 -- Bill Gates*

 > *"Strive not to be a success, but rather be of value."
 -- Albert Einstein*

-> *"Predicting failure is easier than predicting success." (...)
+> *"The success formula: solve your own problems and freely share the solutions." (...)
-"The price of growth is outgrowing people."
+"The price of growth is outgrowing people." (...)
-"The success formula: solve your own problems and freely share the solutions."
+"Predicting failure is easier than predicting success."
 -- Naval Ravikant*

 ### On barriers to success